 - 3.1.1.
 The uses, buildings, and structures on all land within Volcano Heights shall conform to this Plan.
 Table 3.1 shall determine which sections of the Plan apply to any proposed development based on the type and scope of the proposed development. - 3.1.2.
 Provisions of this Plan are activated by "shall" when required, "should" when recommended, and "may" when optional. - 3.1.3.
-The provisions of this Plan, when in conflict, shall take precedence over those of other City of Albuquerque codes, ordinances, regulations, and standards as amended except as noted herein.
-Where this Plan is silent, relevant City of Albuquerque codes, ordinances, regulations, and standards shall apply.
-See also Section 2.0 Applicability. - 3.1.4.
-Where in conflict with this Plan, the development standards under City Zoning Code §14-16-3-18 General Building and Site Design Regulations for Non-Residential Uses, as amended, shall not apply to property within Volcano Heights.
-Development standards not addressed in this Plan shall be governed by the City Zoning Code to the extent they are not in conflict with the intent or provisions of this Plan.

-- 3.1.5.
-Terms used throughout this Plan (as noted in bold) are defined in Section 3.5 of this Plan.
+Terms used throughout this Plan [as noted in bold] are defined in Section 3.5 starting on page 40 of this Plan.
 Development within Volcano Heights shall be held to these definitions.
 For those terms not defined in this Plan, City Zoning Code §14-16-1-5 shall apply.
 Terms not defined in either section shall be accorded commonly accepted meanings.
-In the event of conflict, the definitions of this Plan shall prevail. - 3.1.6.
-Where in conflict, numerical metrics shall prevail over graphic metrics.
+In the event of conflict, the definitions of this Plan shall prevail. - 3.1.4.
+Where in conflict, numerical metrics shall prevail over graphic metrics. - 3.1.5.
+In order to meet the intent of development in this unique area, the provisions of this Plan, when in conflict, shall take precedence over those of other City of Albuquerque codes, ordinances, regulations, standards, and plans as amended except as noted elsewhere in this Plan.
+Where this Plan is silent, relevant City of Albuquerque codes, ordinances, regulations, and standards shall apply.
+[See Section 2.0 Plan Authority starting on page 15].

-3.1.7.
+3.1.6.
 Projects Subject to Review:

-- (i) All private development and redevelopment projects are subject to administrative review by the Planning Department and/or official review by the Development Review Board (DRB) and/ or Environmental Planning Commission (EPC) for compliance with the Plan.
-Table 3.1 establishes the standards for the applicability of this Plan to all development and redevelopment. - (ii) Applications for redevelopment projects shall be accompanied by a full-size set of the approved Site Development Plan for Building Permit or Subdivision, whichever is relevant.
+- (i) All private development and redevelopment projects are subject to administrative review by the Planning Department and/or official review by the Development Review Board (DRB) and/or Environmental Planning Commission (EPC) for compliance with the Plan.

+Table 3.1 establishes the standards for the applicability of the various sections of this Plan to development and redevelopment projects. - (ii) Applications for redevelopment projects shall be accompanied by a full-size set of the approved Site Development Plan for Building Permit or Subdivision, whichever is relevant.
 No building permit shall be approved unless it is consistent with the approved Site Development Plan and landscaping plan, particularly for any items contributing to a bonus height granted for buildings on the property.
-See Section 7.3 on page 132.
+[See Section 6.4 starting on page 111.]